 What Nutritional Benefits Remain For Needy Military Families?

 Military families can still qualify for SNAP benefits if their income levels meet the above guidelines.
 SNAP benefits are not available OONUS, therefore FSSA benefits will remain in effect for needy families stationed there.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides nutritious food to low income women, infants, and children up to age 5 who are at nutritional risk.
 Participants also get information about healthy eating and referrals to health care and other social services.
 Federal regulations allow states to exclude military housing and other allowances from the income computations.
 These include:

 - Overseas Housing Allowances (OHA)

-- Overseas Continental U.S. (OCONUS) Cost-of-Living Allowances (COLA)
+- Outside the Continental U.S. (OCONUS) Cost-of-Living Allowances (COLA)

 The National School Lunch and School Breakfast Programs provide nutritious low cost or free meals to children attending participating schools and snacks at certain afterschool care programs.

 For all Service Members: